rybak/atlassian-tweaks/README.md

 user style adds a background and a border for such elements to improve readability.

 This style supports both Jira Server (self-hosted) and Jira Cloud.
+On Jira Cloud, this style supports both light and dark themes.

 [![Screenshot comparing sample text with and without user style "Jira: improve formatting of inline code"](images/jira-monospace.png)][gfork_jira_better_inline_code_formatting]